TalesNTools/TalesNTools/_posts/2025-03-19-dryad-thalinna-visit.md

 ---
 layout: post
-title: "Whats happens when a man meets a Dryad in a storm?"
+title: "What Happens When a Man Meets a Dryad in a Storm?"
 date: 2025-03-19
 categories: ["Creative Spark", "Myth-Inspired Fiction"]
 ---